all-of-us/healthpro/README.md

 `composer install`

-Install Gulp dependencies via NPM:
+Install asset and Gulp dependencies via NPM:

 `npm install`

-Install asset dependencies via Bower:

-`./bin/bower install`

 Initialize assets and recompile on the fly as assets change: